 (e) No supplier may knowingly obtain food stamp program benefits except as payment for food or knowingly obtain food stamp program benefits from a person who is not an eligible person.

 (f) No unauthorized person may knowingly obtain, possess, transfer, or use food stamp program benefits.

 (g) No person may knowingly traffic food stamp program benefits.

-Finally, why should I hire Meyer Van Severen, S.C. for my criminal defense needs?
+Finally, why should I hire Van Severen Law Office for my criminal defense needs?

 You certainly won’t have a very hard time finding an attorney that will take your money.
 But are you looking for someone who specializes in this area of law?
 Are you looking for someone to win your criminal case?

-Meyer Van Severen, S.C. is a law firm completely dedicated to criminal defense.
+Van Severen Law Office is a law firm completely dedicated to criminal defense.
 Criminal defense is all we do.
 100% of our practice is dedicated to defending criminal charges just like yours.
 That dogged dedication to criminal law helps us achieve better results for our clients.

 Finally, let’s start fighting your case.
 Certainly one of our attorneys is a good ally for you moving forward.
 Call us at (414) 270-0202 and let’s start fighting.